pursuit-nw-accelerator/mock-web-dev-backend/README.md

 - Make sure your server returns a 404 when it is supposed to.
 - You do not need to worry about validating input for this project.
 - There should not be errors or warnings in the console and your server must never crash.

-## Setting up
-1. Create a new database on Elephant SQL.
-You can follow [Stage 1 of these instructions](https://docs.google.com/document/d/1V-zsugFZ-sgxvscthfCgByJfBno6xz9TXFd3BMTsOIE/edit?usp=sharing).
-2. Copy your Elephant SQL database URL to your clipboard.
-3. Fork this repl.
-Add your first and last name to the repl name.
-4. Click `Manage Secrets` and save your Elephant SQL db url as the value for the `DB_URL` environment variable.
-5. In a repl shell, run the schema file: `psql -d $DB_URL -f db/schema.sql`
-6. Run the seeds file: `psql -d $DB_URL -f db/seeds.sql`
-7. Hit the Run button.
-8. In the Webview component, visit these routes and confirm you get the correct results:
-    - `/` (health check result)
-    - `/actors` (get the list of 5 actors)
-    - `/movies` (get the list of 5 movies)

 ## Data to store
 Your database must hold the following information about movies actors have appeared in.